Greg Mortimer current position

 Greg Mortimer Review

 Review of Greg Mortimer

 Aurora Expeditions is among the pioneers of polar expedition cruising and a leading adventure travel company on the Australian market.
-The company was one of the first to introduce cruise ship tourists to numerous remote destinations in the polar regions.
-Established in 1991, in 2008 the company was sold and the new owners remained true to the original expedition spirit.
-Initially offering small-group cruises to Antarctica, Aurora Expeditions has since operated expedition voyages in Norway's Svalbard Islands, Russia's Far East, Greenland, Papua New Guinea and Amazon River.
-In 2014 was inaugurated the Alaska's Inside Passage itineraries and also launched land-river-sea expeditions in Ecuador (northwestern South America).
-In 2015, the cruise line finished its first African expedition cruisetour with a luxury safari cruise along Chobe River in Botswana.
-For polar operations, Aurora Expeditions charters the ice-strengthened Polar Pioneer (fka Akademik Schuleykin), as well as the Russian research ships Spirit of Enderby (aka Professor Khromov) and Akademik Shokalskiy.
+The company was one of the first to introduce ship travel to numerous remote destinations in the polar regions.
+Established in 1991, in 2008 Aurora Expeditions was sold and the new owners remained true to the original expedition spirit.
+Initially offering small-group cruises to Antarctica, Aurora Expeditions now also operates expedition voyages to Norway's Svalbard Islands, Russia's Far East, Greenland, Papua New Guinea, Africa (Chobe River safari cruises in Botswana), Amazon River.
+For polar operations, Aurora Expeditions charters the ice-strengthened Polar Pioneer (fka Akademik Schuleykin), as well as the Russian research ships Spirit of Enderby (Professor Khromov) and Akademik Shokalskiy.

 The ship is equipped with the latest propulsion and return-to-port systems.
 It also has top-notch dynamic positioning technology - computer-controlled systems allowing automatic maintenance of the vessel's position through its own propulsion units (thrusters and propellers).
 This allows stable floating while maintaining the necessary stability for launching watercraft - and without using anchors.